clamothe/typescript-generator/README.md

 }
 ```

-For the Kotlin Gradle DSL you can alternatively use the `cz.habarta.typescript-generator` plugin like this:
+For the Kotlin Gradle DSL you can alternatively use the `github.clamothe.typescript-generator` plugin like this:

 #### build.gradle.kts
 ```kotlin